tan90xx/distillw2n/README.md

 # DistillW2N

 The official codes for our paper: for "DistillW2N: A Lightweight One-Shot Whisper to Normal Voice Conversion Model Using Distillation of Self-Supervised Features" (DistillW2N), which is accepted by ICASSP2025.
-We referred to the implementations of [SoundStream](https://github.com/kaiidams/soundstream-pytorch) to build up the repository.
 ![system_diagram](https://github.com/user-attachments/assets/929662bf-263a-4d50-bc43-1f2ea66de777)

 ## Setup